Elektronenvolt/homelab/README.md

 ```

 #### 5. no ECC mmeory
-I don't have ECC memory modules and need to disable the check, I have luck, there is a feature flag to disable the ECC requirement check.
+I don't have ECC memory modules and need to disable the check, I have luck, there is a feature flag to disable the memory requirements check.
-This will skip ECC tests, documented in AzStackHciConnectivity\AzStackHci.Connectivity.psm1 and AzStackHciHardware\AzStackHci.Hardware.psm1
+This will skip ECC tests, documented in AzStackHciConnectivity\AzStackHci.EnvironmentChecker.Utilities.psm1 and AzStackHciHardware\AzStackHci.Hardware.psm1
 ```
 New-Item -Path "C:\Program Files\WindowsPowerShell\Modules\AzStackHci.EnvironmentChecker\ExcludeTests.txt" -ItemType File
 Set-Content -Path "C:\Program Files\WindowsPowerShell\Modules\AzStackHci.EnvironmentChecker\ExcludeTests.txt" -Value "Test-MemoryProperties"